prathumca/MTFlipView/README.md

 MTFlipView
 ===========================================

-using to make view transation animation.
-It can use for many types of animations such as the type of FlipBoard.
+Using to make transition animation.

 ScreenShot